Cmajewski/Cmajewski.github.io/_posts/2019-09-18-cli_data_gem_project.markdown

 I quickly realized how difficult this actually was, as I was accustomed to using Learn's IDE and didn't know where to start.
 I highly recommend watching Avi's "Daily Deals" CLI Gem walkthrough video, as this showed me how to setup my local environment.
 While this took quite some time, the following were some takeaways along the way.

-**1. Install your gem using bundler and the "bundle gem <project name>" command.
+1. Install your gem using bundler and the "bundle gem <project name>" command.
 1. Create a new Github repository like this.
 ![](https://swcarpentry.github.io/git-novice/fig/github-create-repo-03.png)
 1. Include `!/usr/bin/env` ruby to make an executable file.
 1. Plan your Gem out first before getting into the technicalities of how you will code it.
 1. Think about how youll will scrape your data when browsing websites.
 1. Create organized and succinct classes where you don't repeat yourself.
-1. Google is your best friend!**
+1. Google is your best friend!

 I thought about what I wanted to do for my project and was immediately pulled towards the idea of scraping a website for travel details.
 Without much research I landed on the following [website ]